awestover/skyspace/probabilistic_method/readme.md

 constructive.

 ##### story
+begin rmk
+this part is "soggy / crumbly".
+Consider skipping straight to Chapter 1. end rmk

 I want to read this book because I believe that it contains some really elegant math, and I think math is super cool.
 The first half of my senior year wasn't